 But does that mean MacBook Pro 2018 data recovery is impossible forever?
 Not necessarily.

-How to recover data from MacBook Pro/Air 2018 and later?
+How to recover lost data from T2-secured Mac?

 Up to now, there are three ways to get files off Macs that introduced in 2018 and later.
 One of them is the T2 chip data recovery, which is available from iBoysoft even if the Mac with T2 chip won't turn on.